EricByrnes/Data-Science-5---Project-1/PA1_template.md

 data.filepath <- "./activity.zip"
 ```

 In the following section, required packages are loaded and the execution environment described for reproducibility.
-The analysis depends on the library *mice* for data imputation and *ggplot2* for plotting; these are installed and loaded as needed.
+The analysis depends on the library *mice* for data imputation and *lattice* for plotting; these are installed and loaded as needed.

 ```r
 # store run date